huang-julien/nuxt-islands-vue-amsterdam-24/slides.md

 Because everything it only rendered server side and we don't make it interactive, no javascript chunk will be imported.

-If we take the example of some headless CMS such as prismic which Lucie also from the core team is maintaining the nuxt module for it.
+So the load time of your app will be reduced.
+And even the time for your app to be fully interactive can be reduced since at hydration step, vue will simply perform a quick comparison without attaching any listeners

 -->

 ---
 layout: with-title
-title: Specificities
+title: Specificities of Nuxt islands
 ---

-# Nuxt islands have some.... specificities
+# Specificities of Nuxt islands

 - At the moment, some islands features such as slots support are only available with SFC
 - Your app instance is not linked to the island component